List of Miracleman characters: Fictional character biography

 A firedrake from Earth.
 Firedrakes are genetic mutants that create fire early in many species' development; once the civilisation is established the genes usually become recessive, though occasionally throwbacks continue.
-As these throwbacks can be capable of turning stars supernova they are monitored by the Qys and Warpsmiths; a sweep of Earth in 1948 was the reason for the Qys ship's visit to Earth in 1948, leading to its' crash and recovery by Spookshow.
+As these throwbacks can be capable of turning stars supernova they are monitored by the Qys and Warpsmiths; a sweep of Earth in 1948 was the reason for the Qys ship's visit to Earth in 1948, leading to its crash and recovery by Spookshow.
 Moon is located in 1983 by Miracleman; due to his abilities he has been rejected by society and lives in a Philadelphia junkyard.
 After some initial hesitation he allies with the group.
 He can cause anything in his vision to immediately catch fire, and is fireproof himself.
 Moon is then present when the group confronts Kid Miracleman in London, and is able to use his abilities to make various objects explode to keep the enemy off-balance until Miracleman and Aza Chorn are able to deal with him.
 Following the superhumans' ascension, Huey takes on the task of providing energy for the world, using his powers to tap into geothermal power sources while also overseeing wind farms, solar energy satellites and other renewable energy sources.
 He subsequently remains at Olympus, and uses his abilities to trigger a huge pyrotechnic display at the 1993 London carnival.
 He is also present at the rebirth of Young Miracleman.

 Mist

 Birthed by Rachel Cohn using Miracleman's sperm, Mist is a superpowered baby.
 Like Winter while she is pleasant her high intelligence and confident persona can make interacting with her unnerving, especially as Mist's abilities are in great contrast to her stepbrother Glenn.
 Her abilities allow her to realise her stepfather Jack is leaving Rachel for his mistress in Japan, something she tactlessly tells her mother.
 Following the 1993 London Carnival, Mist and her fellow superpowered children set off with Winter on a sojourn into space, and she is unable to see why this upsets her mother.
-Several years later she allows herself to be aged to the appearance of a young adult, and is witness to the return of Young Miracleman.
+Several years later she allows herself to be aged to the appearance of a teenager, and is witness to the return of Young Miracleman.